mediamonks/muban/docs/aem.md

 Within the shared files webpack can be used to import and bundle assets.
 Component files cannot.
 They have to load all their files from network requests through the `etc.clientlibs` proxy.

-This means that any file from css should be referenced using this variable frrom `_variables.scss`:
+This means that any file from css should be referenced using this variable from `_variables.scss`:
 ```scss
 $assetRoot: '/etc.clientlibs/project-name/clientlibs/clientlibs-site/resources/';
 ```